-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? \checkmark Yes \square No
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

+ADMISSION

+Require Recommend Require for Some Consider If Submitted Not Used

+SAT or ACT

+ACT only

+SAT only

-ADMISSION Require for Consider If Not Used Require Recommend Some Submitted SAT or ACT \square \checkmark ACT only SAT only SAT and SAT Subject Tests or ACT \square \Box \square \square \square SAT Subject Tests
+SAT and SAT Subject Tests or ACT

+SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing component required
+ACT with Writing required

-ACT with Writing component recommended
+ACT with Writing recommended

-ACT with or without Writing component accepted
+ACT with or without Writing accepted